charles-meynard/charles-meynard.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my webpage !
-I am currently a PhD student at the applied mathematic department (CMAP) of Ecole Polytechnique.
-I am scheluded to Defend my thesis in Autumn 2025 and am currently looking for a postdoc.
+I am currently a PhD student at the applied mathematics department (CMAP) of Ecole Polytechnique.
+I am scheduled to Defend my thesis in Autumn 2025 and am currently looking for a postdoc.
 You can find my resume [here](https://charles-meynard.github.io/files/resume.pdf)

 Research interest
 ======